samuelthomas2774/oauth-client/README.md

 Other providers
 ------------
-Empty sign-up urls will be added soon!

-Any other providers please contact me at http://samuelthomas.ml/about/contact and I'll add it as soon as possible.
+Any other providers please contact me at https://samuelthomas.ml/about/contact and I'll add it as soon as possible.

 **Provider**        | **Class**             | **File in /src**          | **Sign-up url**
 --------------------|-----------------------|---------------------------|-------------------------